Adish08/FramerBadgeRemoval/README.md

 6. **Attach the Code File**
    In **Assets > Code**, drag the code file you created onto the page.

-   > [!WARNING]
-   > Repeat this step for each page you created by dragging the code file onto every page.
+> ⚠️ Important: Repeat this step for each page you created by dragging the code file onto every page.

 7. **Publish Your Website**
    Finally, publish your website 🔥 and you’re all set! 🎉